Low-Level Functions

 ::Direction_RW_with_Mean

-: Direction mode indicatorwind_dir::WindDirTriple
+: Direction mode indicatorwind::Wind

-: Wind direction data containing Init, CholSig, and MeanPulliT
+: Wind configuration containing direction data asWindDirTriple

-: Turbine index or indicest
+: Turbine index or indices (Integer or AbstractArray)t

 Returns